Simple engineering solutions might not be in-your-face obvious, but they can save you heaps of cash and loads of future headaches.

-If you’re old enough to remember, you know how little problems you had with older cars.
-You could easily push a car to 250,000 plus miles with little maintenance.
+If you’re old enough to remember, you know how hassle-free older cars were.
+You could easily push a car past 250,000 miles with minimal maintenance.

-But today, many cars have all types of issues right out of the lot.
-One big reason is because of complexity.
-There are just so many moving parts and electrical connections.
-This creates more potential failure points.
-Naturally then, repairs become more expensive, due to increased troubleshooting.
+But nowadays, many cars have all sorts of issues fresh off the lot.
+One big reason is complexity.
+There are just so many moving parts and electrical connections, which means more potential failure points.
+Naturally, repairs become pricier due to increased troubleshooting.

-An even greater example is the F-14 Tomcat.
-Yes, the badass jet Tom Cruise piloted in the blockbuster movie Top Gun.
+An even crazier example is the F-14 Tomcat.
+Yup, the badass jet Tom Cruise flew in the blockbuster movie Top Gun.

-The maintenance costs for this jet alone were insane.
-In fact, the life-cycle costs of maintaining the jet exceeded the $38 million acquisition cost.
-It was also the U.S. Navy’s most expensive aircraft to operate.
-It required 40 to 60 manhours of maintenance per flight hour.
-All because of complexity, namely from the airframe.
-The awesome-looking sweeping wings were a maintenance nightmare.
+The maintenance costs for this jet alone were astronomical.
+In fact, the life-cycle costs of maintaining the jet exceeded its $38 million price tag.
+It was also the U.S. Navy’s most expensive aircraft to operate, requiring 40 to 60 manhours of maintenance per flight hour.
+All because of complexity, especially from the airframe.
+Those awesome-looking sweeping wings were a maintenance disaster.

 What about overengineering in designs?

-Sometimes, designs are overly complex due to laziness.
-In other cases, an engineer may lack the experience and knowledge to create simple designs.
-However, in certain instances, overengineering may be a factor.
+Sometimes, designs are overly complex out of laziness.
+Other times, an engineer may lack the experience or know-how to create simpler designs.
+But occasionally, overengineering plays a part.

-Let’s go back to our car example.
+Let’s revisit our car example.
 What if we could add a bed, video game console, and microwave to the car?
-Or even better yet, add wings to make the car airborne.
-Whenever the traffic on the 405 in LA gets too mind-numbingly insane, you flip open your wings.
+Or even better, slap on wings to make the car airborne.
+Whenever LA’s 405 traffic becomes unbearably crazy, you just spread your wings.

-But in the end, the primary function of a car is to get you from point A to point B on a highway.
+But ultimately, a car’s main purpose is to transport you from point A to point B on the highway.

-So you only have doors to get in and out of the car, an engine to move you, and pedals with a steering wheel to help you drive.
-This would be a perfectly engineered car for me.
-All take this car any day if it gets me from point A to point B without leaving me on the side of the road.
-The other fancy bells and whistles I could do without.
+So you only need doors to hop in and out, an engine to move you, and pedals with a steering wheel to help you drive.
+That’d be my idea of a perfectly engineered car.
+I’d take it any day if it gets me from A to B without leaving me stranded.
+All the other fancy bells and whistles?
+I can live without them.

-Often, I see overengineering from people who aren’t challenged enough.
-Other times, it’s from inexperience.
-If you’re part of the latter group, learn to meet project specs while keeping your design as simple as possible.
+Often, I see overengineering from folks who aren’t challenged enough or from inexperienced engineers.
+If you’re in the latter group, learn to meet project specs while keeping your design as simple as possible.
 In fact, creating a simple design is a challenge in itself.

-Make simplicity a staple in your design criteria for all projects
+Make simplicity your go-to in your design criteria for all projects

 “It takes a lot of hard work,” Steve Jobs said, “to make something simple, to truly understand the underlying challenges and come up with elegant solutions.”